bktfuture/Capstone-Project/README.md

 ## Product Spec
 🎯 A. Required and optional features
-- Budget.
-Users can add the amount of money they have and see the numbers on the main screen.
+= Users can add their income and balance, expenses
+- When users will add expenses, balance should recalculate (same for the
 - Users can add expenses and categorize them, that will show up on the main screen.
 - Setting up locks for some categories.
-If the users overspend, the category becomes red adn users are notified.
+If the users overspend, the category becomes red and users are notified.

 Optional:
 - Users can create an expense plan to see how much they can spend.
 - Users can set up savings goals.